Screaming people and bodies everywhere: The horrific aftermath of Myanmar junta airstrike that killed 100 - KESQ

 CNN cannot independently verify the incident but the eyewitness’s account matches reports in local media and from the NUG.

-Videos and images from the aftermath, shown to CNN by witnesses and a local activist group, also show bodies, some burned and in pieces, as well as destroyed buildings, vehicles and debris.
-CNN has been unable to confirm the authenticity of the video and photos.
+Videos and images from the aftermath, shown to CNN from witnesses and a local activist group, also show bodies, some burned and in pieces, as well as destroyed buildings, vehicles and debris.

 Myanmar’s junta spokesman Maj.
 Gen. Zaw Min Tun confirmed the airstrike on Pazigyi Village and said if civilian casualties occurred it was because they were forced to help “terrorists,” Reuters reported.